 Undergraduate Degree Programs

 Computer science is embedded in all aspects of our daily life.
-Computer science and computer engineering jobs are well-known to be some of the fastest growing.
+Computer science, computer engineering, bioinformatics, and artificial intelligence jobs are well-known to be some of the fastest growing.
 CSE's undergraduate programs build a strong foundation in software and hardware engineering, as well as the fundamentals of all major fields in computer science.
 We offer a supportive environment for our students and prepare them well for solving our society’s most important and challenging problems.

 Educational Mission